Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ```

 Here's something we haven't seen before: a `String` variable can be created *from*
-another string--even if that string is a string slice.
+another string—even if that string is a string slice.
 Here we are creating
 a mutable variable `the_title` from the string returned by the call to `env!()`,
-which is grabbing the string value associated with the key `CARGO_PKG_NAME`--which
+which is grabbing the string value associated with the key `CARGO_PKG_NAME`—which
 itself is associated with the manifest file's `title` key.
 Neat!

 What is the value of `the_title` right now?